 Hospitalists salary - How much do hospitalists make?

 There are several trustworthy websites that we feel give the most accurate information about the salary of Hospitalists.
 According to a report from The Hospitalist, the average salary for a Hospitalist Physician treating adult patients in 2020 was $307,633.
 A different source, Today's Hospitalist, reported that the median pay for Hospitalists in 2022 is $319,000.
 This same report revealed that Hospitalists treating both adults and children received the highest pay, while Hospitalists only treating children had the lowest pay.

 Today's Hospitalist also showed that compensation for Hospitalists in Academic Medicine was less than in nonacademic medicine with a range of $271,876 to $283,897 per year.

-Is becoming a hospitalist as a medical career worth it?
+Becoming a hospitalist as a medical career - is it worth it?

 Yes, becoming a Hospitalist is a wise choice for a career and definitely worth it.
 Over 85 percent of hospitalists indicate they are pleased with their career decision, making hospitalists' job satisfaction ratings some of the best in medicine.
 Hospitalists also express a high level of satisfaction with clinical autonomy, shift types, and levels of autonomy.

 Become a Hospitalist - How to start fulfilling the requirements to be a Hospital medicine Doctor?